ChengIC/AWESOME-LLM-RAG-CHATBOT/promptfoo-example/README.md

-# Prompt Testing with Promptfoo
+# Test LLM with Promptfoo
 The simple example of testing prompts with promptfoo.

 ![Screenshot](./Screenshot.png)